npg70/galbreath-old/people/galbreath-david-1819.md

 He married, as a fisherman, at Campbeltown 3 Sep 1844 to **Catharine McKinnon**, "daughter of late John McKinnon, seaman."[^marriage]

+Maybe 1841 Census: South Drimcrow, Gigha https://www.findmypast.com/transcript?id=GBC%2F1841%2F0016661129  has the only david in Gigha.
+Also has ALexander (father) at age 60 / ~1781, and Marion age 20 / ~ 1821, and some grandchild?
+Alex age 5 / 1836.
+Ages are all rounded to nearest 5 so who knows.

+Multiple Merrans died in the 1830, with birth in 1780s so this could be ok.

 Children of David and Catharine (McKinnon) Galbreath, all baptized at Campbeltown:

 1. *Alexander Galbreath*, bp.
 15 Jul 1845,[^alexander-birth] d.
 4 Dec 1887 at the Campbeltown Poorhouse, unmarried.[^alexander-death]